 You should check with your hotel to see if they offer a shuttle service.
 If your hotel does not have a shuttle, taxis, Uber, and Lyft are available in Anchorage.

 Anchorage's food scene is thriving and diverse.
 It's a classic example of there being a challenge not in finding a good meal, but in choosing between so many good options.
 We often recommend Snow City Café for breakfast and Kobuk Coffee Co. for espresso drinks and world famous donuts.
 Both Orso and Glacier Brewhouse dish up excellent local fare in downtown, and Simon and Seafort's has beautiful views along with award winning seafood.
 The list doesn't end there, though.
-Check out our Anchorage restaurant recommendations and favorite outdoor dining options.
+Check out our Anchorage restaurant recommendations.

 In Anchorage you'll find several companies who will process, pack, and ship your fish overnight so it arrives safely at your home and still frozen.
 Here are two options: